PasinduDushan/Hacktoberfest-BITS/README.md

 # Welcome to Bits'22

-Hello competitor.
-This is the official source code for the bits competition 2022.
-You can contribute to this code by giving us Bugs, Improvements etc. This repository is also participating to hacktoberfest, so if you're also doing hacktoberfest this is a great chance.
-Please refer below about more details.
+Hello competitor!
+This is the official source code for BITS 2022, the annual task-based intra school competition organized by the ICT Society Of Ananda College.
+You can contribute to this code by bug fixing, suggesting Improvements etc. This repository is also participating to hacktoberfest, so if you're also participating in hacktoberfest this is a great chance .
+Please refer the info below for more details.

 ## Technologies and Packages Used